How to Catch a Porcupine with a Live Trap

 Treatment

-Step 1 - Remove Food Sources
+Step 1: Remove Food Sources

 Trash

 You want the porcupine to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins with a lid to keep it closed.
-Any pet food or bowls of water should be placed inside as soon as possible.
+Any pet food or water bowls should be placed inside as soon as possible.

-Step 2 - Place the Trap
+Step 2: Place the Trap

 Live Trap in Wild

 By now, you should have taken note of areas with high porcupine activity.
 These areas are where you will put your trap.
 Be sure to place your trap on an even surface.
-A porcupine might push or knock over the trap in order to reach the bait inside.
+A porcupine might push or knock over the trap to reach the bait inside.
 Place a brick or weight on top of the trap to avoid this.

-Step 3 - Bait and Set the Trap
+Step 3: Bait and Set the Trap

 Trap Trigger